Countly/countly-sdk-flutter-bridge/README.md

 From 2014 to 2020 it was maintained by Trinisoft Technologies developers (trinisofttechnologies@gmail.com).

 ## Security
 Security is very important to us.
-If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@countly.com and **not by creating a GitHub issue**.

 ## Badges
 If you like Countly, [why not use one of our badges](https://countly.com/brand-assets) and give a link back to us so others know about this wonderful platform?